 In February 1999, the Company adopted the TeleTech Holdings, Inc. 1999 Stock Option and Incentive Plan (the "1999 Plan").
-The purpose of the 1999 Plan was to enable the Company to continue to (a) attract and retain high quality directors, officers, employees, consultants and independent contractors; (b) motivate such persons to promote the long-term success of the Company and its subsidiaries; and (c) induce employees of companies that are acquired by TeleTech to accept employment with TeleTech following such an acquisition.
 An aggregate of 14.0 million shares of common stock were reserved for issuance under the 1999 Plan, which permitted the award of incentive stock options, non-qualified stock options, stock appreciation rights, shares of restricted common stock and restricted stock units ("RSUs").
 The 1999 Plan also provided for annual equity-based compensation grants to members of the Company's Board of Directors.
 Options granted to employees generally vested over four to five years and had a contractual life of ten years.
-Options issued to Directors vested immediately and had a contractual life of ten years.
 In May 2009, the Company adopted a policy to issue RSUs to Directors, which generally vest over one year.

 In May 2010, the Company adopted the 2010 Equity Incentive Plan (the "2010 Plan").
 Upon adoption of the 2010 Plan, all authorized and unissued equity in the 1999 Plan was cancelled.
 An aggregate of 4.0 million shares of common stock has been reserved for issuance under the 2010 Plan, which permits the award of incentive stock options, non-qualified stock options, stock appreciation rights, shares of restricted common stock and RSUs.
-As of December 31, 2014, a total of 4.0 million shares were authorized and 1.2 million shares were available for issuance under the 2010 Plan.
+As of December 31, 2015, a total of 4.0 million shares were authorized and 1.0 million shares were available for issuance under the 2010 Plan.

-For the years ended December 31, 2014, 2013, and 2012, the Company recorded total equity-based compensation expense under all equity-based arrangements (stock options and RSUs) of \$11.3 million, \$13.3 million and \$13.4 million, respectively.
-For 2014, 2013 and 2012, of the total compensation expense, \$2.3 million, \$2.2 million and \$1.9 million was recognized in Cost of services and \$9.0 million, \$11.1 million and \$11.5 million, was recognized in Selling, general and administrative in the Consolidated Statements of Comprehensive Income (Loss), respectively.
-For the years ended December 31, 2014, 2013, and 2012, the Company recognized a tax benefit under all equity-based arrangements (stock options and RSUs) of \$6.3 million, \$5.8 million and \$5.7 million, respectively.
+For the years ended December 31, 2015, 2014, and 2013, the Company recorded total equity-based compensation expense under all equity-based arrangements (stock options and RSUs) of \$11.3 million, \$11.3 million and \$13.3 million, respectively.
+For 2015, 2014 and 2013, of the total compensation expense, \$2.9 million, \$2.3 million and \$2.2 million was recognized in Cost of services and \$8.4 million, \$9.0 million and \$11.1 million, was recognized in Selling, general and administrative in the Consolidated Statements of Comprehensive Income (Loss), respectively.
+For the years ended December 31, 2015, 2014, and 2013, the Company recognized a tax benefit under all equity-based arrangements (stock options and RSUs) of \$6.7 million, \$6.3 million and \$5.8 million, respectively.